Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 *There* was something from the Dominion’s monolithic way of doing battle that was actually useful.
 Caruthers authorized the brief synchronization of his fleet’s weapons, handed them off to Daar, and stood back to watch.

 On the ‘net, he heard only the briefest of pauses.
 For a second or two, there was pregnant silence.
-And then…
+And then...

 *"Fire."*